 - Data minimisation: It should be adequate, relevant and limited to what is necessary

 - Accuracy: Personal data records collected should be accurate and where possible kept up to date

 - Storage limitation: Data should not be stored longer than required

-- Integrity and confidentiality (security): Personal data processing must be done in a secure manner, ensuring data protection against unauthorised or unlawful processing and accidental loss, destruction or damage.
+- Integrity and confidentiality (security): Personal information processing must be done in a secure manner, ensuring data protection against unauthorised processing or unlawful processing and accidental loss, destruction or damage.

 Our GDPR security testing is more than tick-box approach